ppitlehra/MonacoMarkets_pvt/docs/ORDER_MATCHING_IMPLEMENTATION.md

 By implementing these improvements, we'll significantly enhance the order matching behavior in our SEI CLOB implementation.
 The enhanced matching algorithm will ensure orders are fully matched across multiple price levels, market orders match against all available orders, and the system operates efficiently even with deep order books.

-These improvements will bring our implementation closer to industry standards like Phoenix and DeepBook while maintaining our custody-free design.
+These improvements will bring our implementation closer to industry standards like Competitor A and Competitor B while maintaining our custody-free design.